 There are many other lectures and seminars in Oxford that are of interest to OII students.
-Please consult the lecture list and Oxford Talks published by the University at the beginning of each term for details.
+Please consult the lecture list and Oxford Talks page published by the University at the beginning of each term for details.

-Students are responsible for their own academic progress and are expected to spend at least 40 hours on coursework and studying each week during term.
+Students are responsible for their own academic progress and are expected to spend at least 40 hours (or 20 hours in the cases of part-time students) on coursework and studying each week during term.
 You will also need to do some study during vacations.

 It is a fundamental component of the Oxford educational system that students engage in individual reading and study in order to broaden and deepen their knowledge of their chosen field.
 All students will be expected to read widely in preparation for weekly classes and lectures, moving beyond the core texts on reading lists to develop both breadth and depth in their understanding of the literature.
+In addition, students will be expected to meet regularly with their supervisors while completing their dissertation, and may be asked to present their research to their peers.
+Thesis research is a largely self-directed process.

-- For courses meeting once a week during Michaelmas and Hilary terms, MSc students are advised to allocate between 10 and 15 hours of preparation each week for each course and/or paper they undertake.
-For intensive courses meeting Monday, Wednesday, Thursday, and Friday, MSc students are advised to allocate approximately 20 hours each week. - This includes classroom time for lectures, seminars, labs, and Teaching Assistant sessions.
-Details of the TA sessions will be circulated during induction week. - In Trinity term students should devote their time to their thesis, which includes attending the weekly thesis seminar (Weeks 1-8) and Foundations of Visualization (Weeks 1-4)
+- During Michaelmas and Hilary Terms, MSc students are advised to allocate between 10 and 15 hours each week for each course and/or paper they undertake. - This includes classroom time for lectures, seminars, labs, and Teaching Assistant sessions.
+Details of the TA sessions will be circulated during induction week. - In Trinity Term students should devote all their time to their thesis, which includes attending the weekly Thesis Seminars (weeks 1-8).

-Students should note that this leaves very little time during the week for any paid employment.
+Full-time students should note that this leaves very little time during the week for any paid employment.

 Please see Appendix D for a draft course timetable for 2024-25.
-Please note that this may be subject to further changes but students will be notified and the most up-to-date schedule will be uploaded on Canvas.
+Please note that this may be subject to further changes, but students will be notified and the most up-to-date schedule will be uploaded on Canvas.

-2.3.3 Programme deadlines
+2.3.3.
+Programme deadlines